 Vermont Professional Engineer (PE) licenses renew every two years (biennial).
 Vermont requires 30 PDH per 2-year cycle (about 15 per year).
 Carryover is not permitted.
 The approximate renewal fee is $100 per cycle.
 Online renewal is available through the state board portal.
 Renew by July 31 of even-numbered years.
-No carryover allowed.
-Board does not pre-approve providers.
+Hours do not carry over.

 Vermont does not allow PDH hours to carry over between renewal cycles.
 Earn the required hours each cycle.

 Renew by July 31 of even-numbered years.
-No carryover allowed.
-Board does not pre-approve providers.
+Hours do not carry over.

 Confirm you have at least 30 PDH for this cycle.
 Save certificates as PDFs in case the board audits you.